seeyourmind/ACMR/README.md

 ### Requirements

-The code was implemented using Python 3.6.0 and the following packages:
+The code was implemented using Python 3.6.0 and trained on one NIVIDIA GeForce GTX TITAN X GPU .

+The following packages:

 ```
 torch==1.5.0